 How Low Can You Go?

-You can understand why IBM, Hewlett-Packard, and a few other makers of enterprise systems are holding out.
-Server average selling prices have taken a beating, and they are all in a rat race to sell more and more computing capacity just to stay in place.
-The analysts at IDC cooked up the chart that shows server volumes over time and the average server value (ASV) of the servers sold from 1996 through 2004 and projecting out from 2005 through 2008.
+First, let’s look at server volumes and server prices over time.
+The analysts at IDC cooked up the chart below, which shows server volumes over time and the average server value (ASV) of the servers sold from 1996 through 2004 and projecting out from 2005 through 2008.
 (This data was published in August 2005.)

 What I love about this IDC chart is the fact that projecting out to 2008, IDC slapped down a ruler and drew a nice straight line from 2002 through 2008 to reckon the server volumes, which the company predicts will more than double in that time.
-I don't know about you, but given server consolidation and virtualization, which are all the rage right now, I have a hard time believing server volumes will not hit a plateau--and soon.
+I don’t know about you, but given server consolidation and virtualization, which are all the rage right now, I have a hard time believing server volumes will not hit a plateau–and soon.
 Once we all have a virtualized server, we are not going to add new footprints at the same rate.
 The rate will decline, in fact, because we will just activate processor cores that are probably already in the box.
-I agree that ASVs will not be able to fall much further than IDC shows--an average of $6,000 across all server types is way, way low by historical standards--but the implication of what I think about decreased server volumes is this: the aggregate revenues in the server business will fall, and fall fast.
-And when that happens, vendors will look around and re-architect their machines to have a lot more features so they can prop up their ASVs and stay in business.
-Or, at least so their server units can post good numbers.
-Or, they will merge their software and server units to hide the bloodbath of red ink.
+I agree that ASVs will not be able to fall much further than IDC shows–an average of $6,000 across all server types is way, way low by historical standards–but the implication of what I think about decreased server volumes is this: the aggregate revenues in the server business will fall, and fall fast.
+And when that happens, vendors will look around and re-architect their machines to a lot more features so they can prop up their ASVs and stay in business.

 It is hard to imagine what server makers might chuck into the servers to make them worth the money they need to make their numbers.
 Performance has been the feature of choice since the dawn of the system business.
-You cut the price of a unit of performance, but you convince customers to buy a lot more, either by only offering processing capacity that comes in big chunks, as IBM did with the first-generation PowerPC machines back in 1995) or by moving new workloads onto the box (as IBM has done wonderfully with the zSeries mainframes in the past four years and is trying to do with the iSeries and to a smaller extent with the pSeries.
-HP has consolidated five Compaq and HP server lines onto a single Itanium platform that spans five operating systems.
-Unisys was in the process of doing the same until late last year, when it threw in the towel on server development and partnered with NEC to create a single server platform; Unisys is keeping control of its mainframes--at least for now.
+You cut the price of a unit of performance, but you convince customers to buy a lot more, either by only offering processing capacity that comes in big chunks (as IBM did with the first-generation PowerPC machines back in 1995) or by moving new workloads onto the box (as IBM has done wonderfully with the zSeries mainframes in the past four years and is trying to do with the iSeries).

-In the dash to hold up server ASVs that I think might be on the horizon, I believe that those companies with their own operating systems, virtualization, middleware, management software, application software, and other gadgets are going to be sorely tempted to bundle more and more of these goodies into their offerings.
-And as insane as this sounds, they may even go so far as to give away their servers to get software and services revenues--as crazy as that sounds.
+In the dash to hold up server ASVs that I think might be on the horizon, I believe that those companies with their own operating systems, middleware, management software, application software, and other gadgets are going to be sorely tempted to bundle more and more of these goodies into their offerings.
+This puts the iSeries line into a very good position except for two issues.